Schmiemandev/inkwell-data/README.md

 ## Contributing

 I welcome contributions from the fountain pen community!
-To add new inks or update existing entries
+Please download the app on the Play Store to contribute to this database with your own collection.

 Please ensure your contributions are accurate and well-researched.
 All submissions will be reviewed before being merged.